lilbee

 Cloud models, when you want them

-By default everything stays on your machine: server, models, index, vault.
-For a role where a cloud model genuinely helps (vision OCR, long-context summarization), Settings → Advanced lets you key in an API endpoint for that role only while the rest stay local.
+Some roles benefit from a cloud model, such as vision OCR or long-context summarization.
+Settings → Advanced lets you key in an API endpoint for one role while the rest stay local.
 A persistent indicator shows whenever a cloud model is the active backend, so it's clear when chunks are leaving the machine.

 Quick start